irchelp/irchelp.github.io/irchelp/authoring.md

 Other licenses may prove to be acceptable, but we will need to evaluate these on a case-by-case basis in the future.

 ## License Tags
-The applicable licensing tag should be indicated in tne YAML front matter of each document, as one of the following values.
+The applicable licensing tag should be indicated in the YAML front matter of each document, as one of the following values.

 * cc-by-4 - The document uses the [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0/) license and may be freely used and distributed so long as the attribution remains intact.
 * cc-by-sa-4